 - 1. Modifying the robot during a scoring run is prohibited, which includes remounting parts that have fallen off. - 2.
 Any parts the robot loses intentionally or unintentionally will be left on the field until the game ends.

-Team members and referees cannot move or remove elements from the field during a scoring run. - 3.
-Teams cannot give their robot any information about the field.
+Team members and referees cannot move or remove elements from the field during a scoring run.

+- 3. Teams cannot give their robot any information about the field.
 A robot is supposed to recognize the field elements by itself. - 4.
 A 'visited tile' means that more than half of the robot is inside the tile when looking from above.

-4.5.
+5.5.
 Lack of Progress

 - 1. A lack of progress occurs when: - a. the team captain declares a lack of progress. - b. a robot visited the black tile.
 See the definition of visited tile on 4.4.4. - c. a robot visits another tile without stopping for 5 consequent seconds after visiting a blue tile.
 See the definition of visited tile on 4.4.4. - d. a robot damages the field. - e. a team member touches the field or their robot without permission from a referee. - 2.
 In the event of a lack of progress, the robot must return to the last visited checkpoint (or the start tile if it never reached a checkpoint).
 The robot can be installed in any direction.
 For the definition of the visited tile (see 4.4.4). - 3.
-After a lack of progress, only the LoP procedure explained to the referee before the run start is allowed to be performed (see 3.2.10).
+After a lack of progress, only the LoP procedure explained to the referee before the run start is allowed to be performed (see 3.3.10).

-4.6.
+5.6.
 Scoring

-- 1. To successfully identify a victim, the robot must stop within 15 cm of a victim and blink an indicator visible to the referee for the full 5 seconds while stationary. - 2.
+- 1. To successfully identify a victim, the robot must stop within 15 cm of a victim and blink with the specific LED or Display (see 3.3.11) that is cleary ^[3] visible to the referee for the full 5 seconds while stationary.
+The blink interval (ON: 500ms, OFF: 500ms) must be followed to successfully identify a victim. - 2.
 Points are rewarded for each Successful Victim Identification in the field. - a.
-For victims located on a linear tile [17].
+For victims located on a linear tile.